marc2332/bliss/doc/docs/config_p201.md

 to the `config-objects` list.

 !!! attention
-    The counters corresponding to the channels are not exported.
+    Because of the possible large number of channels, the associated counters are not directly exported. instead the counters are accessed via the controller with `p201_eh1.counters`.

 Here is a more complete example including channel configuration and external